Soyombo script: Vowels

+Diphthongs are represented by adding one of the diphthong markers to a syllable.

+Sanskrit also includes the syllabic consonants ṛ and ḷ, which are treated as vowels and may be short or long.
+Sanskrit transcription also requires two additional diacritics, the anusvara ◌𑪖, which indicates that a vowel is nasalised, and the visarga ◌𑪗, which indicates post-vocalic aspiration.

 Punctuation

 Apart from the Soyombo symbol, the only punctuation mark is a full stop, represented by a vertical bar.
 In inscriptions, words are often separated by a dot at the height of the upper triangle (tsheg).

 Unicode

 Soyombo script has been included in the Unicode Standard since the release of Unicode version 10.0 in June 2017.
 The Soyombo block currently comprises 83 characters.
 The proposal to encode Soyombo was submitted by Anshuman Pandey.
 The Unicode proposal was revised in December 2015.

 The Unicode block for Soyombo is U+11A50–U+11AAF:

 The Menksoft IMEs provide alternative input methods.